willowtreeapps/ukor/README.md

     find                     Search for rokus on the network validate                 Validate ukor.properties and ukor.local
     init                     Initialize a ukor project
-    help [cmd]               display help for [cmd]
+    test                     Install, then run test on a Roku, and receive results on http help [cmd]               display help for [cmd]

   Options: